Simultaneous Linearization of Diffeomorphisms of Isotropic Manifolds: KAM Scheme

 We have now finished the induction but not the proof.
-We have shown that there exists a sequence $\lambda_n$ and a choice $s,\alpha,\ell,\tau,N$, so that if the initial conditions of the scheme are satisfied then we may iterate indefinitely and be assured of the estimates in equations \eqref{eqn:est_epsilonl0} and \eqref{eqn:est_epsilon_s} at each step.
+We have shown that there exists a sequence $\lambda_n$ and a choice $s,\alpha,\ell,\tau,N$, so that if the initial conditions of the scheme are satisfied then we may iterate indefinitely and be assured of the estimates in equations \eqref{eqn:est_epsilonl0}, \eqref{eqn:est_epsilon_s}, \eqref{eqn:R_dist} at each step.
 We must now check that the conjugacies $\psi_n$ are converging in $C^{\infty}$ and that the tuples $(R_{1,n},\ldots, R_{m,n})$ are converging.
+The latter is immediate because by \eqref{eqn:isom_seq_cauchy} this is a Cauchy sequence.
+In fact, we chose $N$ large enough that we never leave $\mc{U}$, hence the limit is in $\mc{U}$.
 As the group of isometries of $M$ is $C^0$ closed and the distance of the tuples $(f_{1,n},\ldots,f_{m,n})$ from a tuple of isometries is converging to $0$, it follows that $(f_{1,n},\ldots,f_{m,n})$ is converging to a tuple of isometries.
 To show that the $\psi_n$ converge in $C^{\infty}$, we obtain for every $s$ an estimate on $d_{C^s}(\phi_n,\Id)$.
 By a similar induction to that just performed, the estimate \eqref{eqn:size_of_conj_estimates} implies

 Let $j>0$ be an integer.
 By Lemma \ref{lem:ck_interpolation_inequality_diffeos}, interpolating with $\lambda=1-1/10$ between the $C^{l_0}$ distance and the $C^{jl_0}$ distance of $\phi_n$ to the identity gives